PSSRA/pssra.github.io/content/join/bylaws.md

 To become a full member or full local comrade of the Organization and the Chapter, a provisional member or provisional local comrade shall undergo a vetting process.
 A provisional member or provisional local comrade shall be contacted by the Secretary and provided with the ability to attend a vetting interview, either in-person or virtual call with video for the provisional member or provisional local comrade.
 The Chapter Vetting Chair will assign three or more members of the Vetting Committee to attend the interview.
 The Secretary or Vetting Chair may serve on the Vetting Committee.

-This interview shall consist, at minimum, questions regarding the provisional member or provisional local comrade's reasons for joining the SRA; what brought them to a leftist understanding; their goals for their participation in the SRA; their previous involvement in leftist organizing, mutual aid and/or direct action; and confirmation that they are not subject to any membership prohibitions of the Chapter or Organization.
-The Vetting Chair will maintain an up-to-date Standard Operating Procedure with questions to ask the new provisional member or provisional local comrade.
-Other full members or full local comrades of the Chapter may, at times, suggest new questions.
+This interview shall consist, at minimum, of questions establishing the provisional member's alignment with the goals of the Chapter and Organization, and confirmation that they are not subject to any membership prohibitions of the Chapter or Organization.
+The Vetting Chair will maintain an up-to-date Standard Operating Procedure with specific questions to ask the new provisional member or provisional local comrade.
+Other full members or full local comrades of the Chapter may suggest new questions to the Vetting Chair.

-If the Committee members agree that no suspicious or otherwise questionable responses were given, the provisional member or provisional local comrade will gain access to Chapter educational resources, Chapter general meetings, and Chapter in-person events.
+If the Vetting Committee members agree that no suspicious or otherwise questionable responses were given, the provisional member or provisional local comrade will gain access to Chapter educational resources, Chapter general meetings, and Chapter in-person events.
 After vetting, provisional members and provisional local comrades become full members and full local comrades, respectively, of the Chapter.
 Members (not local comrades) shall be nominated for ascension with the national Organization, vouched for by the Secretary and the Vetting Chair.

-The Chapter may enact further clarifying policies on the exploratory interview process by majority vote of the membership, as proposed by the Vetting Chair and Vetting Committee.
+The Chapter may enact further clarifying policies on the vetting process by majority vote of the CCC, as proposed by the Vetting Chair or Chapter Secretary.

 ### SUBSECTION TWO: IN-PERSON EVENT ATTENDANCE REQUIREMENTS